Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 SUSv2 states that "Implementations will not support any options."

-SUSv3 enforces this with "Implementations shall not support any options."
+Since SUSv3 this reads "Implementations shall not support any options."

 if [ "X`echo -n`" = "X-n" ]; then